 Use only the brand of this medicine that your doctor prescribed.
 Different brands may not work the same way.

 Rebif® comes as an autoinjector or a prefilled syringe.
 It works best if you use it at the same time (usually in the late afternoon or evening) on the same 3 days (eg, Monday, Wednesday, and Friday) at least 48 hours apart each week.

-Use a new needle, unopened vial, or syringe each time you inject your medicine.
+Use a new needle or syringe each time you inject your medicine.
 Do not use any other needle for the prefilled autoinjector pen.

 Each package of medicine contains a Medication Guide and a sheet called Instructions for Use.
 Read this information carefully and make sure you understand: